Brazilian identity card: Portuguese citizens

 Since Decree No. 70.391 in 1972, Portuguese citizens benefiting from equal citizenship status are eligible for regular Brazilian identity cards.
 They enjoy a reciprocal special regimen in recognition of Brazil and Portugal's special relationship.
 They bear the writing Nacionalidade Portuguesa - Decreto nº 70.391/72, meaning "Portuguese nationality - Decree No. 70.391/72".

 Future

 Registro de Identidade Civil (RIC)

 Federal Law 9,454/1997 called for the merging of the federative unit-level registration systems into a unified registry.
 This will likely require merging the RG numbers with the new RIC (Registro de Identidade Civil, "Civilian Identity Registry") numbering system.

 The Federal Police has proposed a new ID card with a standard design to go with the changes.
 The new card has security features to deter counterfeiting; the introduction of an embedded Near field communication (NFC) chip is also being considered.

-In February 2017, the Chamber of Deputies approved the project to put the new ID card into force, which will be called Identificação Civil Nacional.
+In February 2017, the Chamber of Deputies approved the project to put the new ID card into force, which would be called Identificação Civil Nacional.
+However, the draft law was put on hold for undetermined time.